The Golden City. Once you visit Prague, it is clear why it is called so.

 Bohemia was my choice and I found this perfume bottle:

-If you have enough time, I suggest to visit Krumlov as well. is a designated UNESCO World Heritage Site, with specific architecture dating from the 14th century, a wonderful small town with so much to see in.
+If you have enough time, I suggest visiting Krumlov as well. is a designated UNESCO World Heritage Site, with specific architecture dating from the 14th century, a wonderful small town with so much to see in.

 Sadly, the Astronomical Clock in Prague was dissembled for repair and it will remain so until August 31, 2018.
 That’s a good reason for me to return to Prague… For those who haven’t visited Prague yet, I highly recommend a stay in this great city.
 I hope you enjoy it as much as I did!